Bolivian Argentines

 In Argentina, at the beginning of the 21st century, lies the world's largest Bolivian community outside Bolivia.
 The 2001 census recorded 233,464 legal Bolivians residing in Argentina, in equal parts for women and men.
-This is due in large part to economic abundance, and favorable opportunities which immigrants have in Argentina, as well as the healthcare and quality of life.
+This is due in large part to economic abundance, the favorable opportunities which immigrants have in Argentina, and the healthcare and quality of life.